cilium/cilium/Documentation/concepts/kubernetes/troubleshooting.rst

 Verifying the installation
 ==========================

-Check the status of the `DaemonSet` and verify that all desired instances are in "ready" state:
+Check the status of the :term:`DaemonSet` and verify that all desired instances are in "ready" state:

 .. code-block:: shell-session